what we do

-Our core solution (Stress Management and Resilience Training, SMART) acts as a template for most solutions we create.
+Our core solution (Stress Management and Resilience Training, SMART) acts as a template for many of the solutions we create.
 SMART has been tested in over two dozen clinical trials and offered to hundreds of thousands of participants since 2008.

-Our train-the-trainer course (Transform) has been taught to several hundred trainers since its launch in 2010.
+We have trained several hundred trainers in our train-the-trainer course (Transform) since its launch in 2010.

 We are presently working with several premier Fortune 500 companies, hospitals, health systems, universities, and others.